Legionnaires 3

 Legionnaires 3 is a four-issue comic book limited series published by DC Comics in 1986, the second limited series to feature the Legion of Super-Heroes.
+(Note: The first Legion-related limited series was the three-part Secrets of the Legion of Super-Heroes (January–March 1981).)
 It was written by Keith Giffen and Mindy Newell, pencilled by Ernie Colón, and inked by Karl Kesel.
 The series pits the Legion's three founders against one of their deadliest enemies, the Time Trapper.

 Plot

-In his citadel at the End of Time, the Time Trapper plays a game of chess with Brainiac, the intergalactic android criminal from the 20th century.
+In his citadel at the End of Time, the Time Trapper plays a game of chess with Brainiac.
 He interrupts the game to confront the Controller who once masqueraded as him and was captured by the Legion of Super-Heroes.
-The Trapper previously saved the doppelganger from being destroyed in the Crisis, only to now kill him.
-Obsessed with defeating the Legion, the Trapper observes the moment in time that gave birth to the team: the attempted assassination of billionaire R. J. Brande, which is foiled by Rokk Krinn (Cosmic Boy), Imra Ardeen (Saturn Girl) and Garth Ranzz (Lightning Lad).
-He decides that Lightning Lad is the group’s weak link, and that the plan to destroy the Legion will focus upon him.
+(Note: The Legion captured the Controller, believing that he was the real Time Trapper, in All-New Collectors' Edition #C-55 (1978).)
+The Trapper previously saved the doppelganger from dying during the Crisis, (Note: The doppelganger was imprisoned on the planet Takron-Galtos, which was destroyed during Crisis on Infinite Earths.) only to now kill him.
+Obsessed with defeating the Legion, the Trapper observes the moment in time that gave birth to the team: the attempted assassination of billionaire R. J. Brande, which is foiled by Rokk Krinn (Cosmic Boy), Imra Ardeen (Saturn Girl), and Garth Ranzz (Lightning Lad).
+(Note: The attempt on Brande's life is first depicted in Superboy #147 (June 1968).)
+He decides that Lightning Lad is the group's weak link, and that the plan to destroy the Legion will focus upon him.

-In Metropolis, the Legion's three founders, now retired from active duty, enjoy an evening at the Ranzz home when they are attacked by the Time Trapper’s militia.
+In Metropolis, the Legion's three founders, now retired from active duty, enjoy an evening at the Ranzz home when they are attacked by the Time Trapper's militia.
 While they successfully repel the soldiers (who are immediately killed by the Trapper), the heroes soon realize that the entire attack was a diversion which allowed one of the soldiers to kidnap Lightning Lad and Saturn Girl's baby son Graym Ranzz.
 In the child's place is a doll wrapped in a blanket containing a message: "Only four players in this game — any Legion interference and the child dies!"